Insurance and Payment

 • Is Christina Hoehn-Shackelford with Alma Via Counseling Services LLC (NPI# 1881821361) a covered provider under my plan?

 Self-pay rates for individual counseling are $120 for the initial assessment session and $110 per 50 minute sessions.
 Cash, check, and credit card are accepted at the time of each appointment.
-We also can accept HSA cards.
+We also can accept HSA and FSA cards.

 Reduced fee “pay what you can” options are available, so contact us if you’d like to learn more!